elginp4tt/T9Dictionary-Java/README.md

 Each node of the trie has a list of words associated with the node traversal.
 This trie is implemented without any leaf identifiers.

+TO DO:
+Non-static filepath
+Weightage algorithm for suggestions
+Dynamic input checking (?)